6 Things To Bring To The GRE (On The Test Day)

 If you’re applying to a grad school or want to take an MBA program, you’ll need to pass the GRE with flying colors.

-It’s one of the most important 3-hour long test you’re ever likely to take, so proper preparation is of utmost importance.
-Many students forget to bring the essentials and end up screwing up really badly.
+It’s one of the most important 3-hour long tests you’re ever likely to take, so proper preparation is of utmost importance.
+Many students forget to bring the essentials and end up screwing up badly.
 But since you’re here, you’ll know exactly what to take with you on the test day.

 So, what should you bring to the GRE?